yefeza/django-graphbox/README.md

 2. You can add internal filters for the Favorite query.
 Internal filters are callables that will be resolved on the query execution with the parameters of the query resolver.
-The filters are added to the [internal_filters]{.title-ref} dictionary on the add_model method like this:

     > ```python3
+    > def filter_resolver(info, **kwargs):
+    >     # Write your custom filter based on the info, and kwargs parameters and return the value expected for field_name.
+    >     logged, actual_user = session_manager.validate_access(info.context, "GROUP_LEVEL_1") # You can use the session_manager methods to validate the get data of the actual user
+    >     return actual_user.id
+    >
     > builder.add_model(
     >     Favorite,
     >     internal_filters={
     >         "field_name": "user__id", # The field name on the Favorite model
-    >         "resolver_filter": session_manager.actual_user_attr_getter(field_name='id'), # This function of session_manager will return a function that return the id of the actual user
+    >         "resolver_filter": filter_resolver, # The callable resolver that will be executed on the query execution
     >         "on_return_none": "skip", # If the function returns None, the filter will be skipped.
 If you want apply the filter like user__id__is_null=True, you can set this parameter to "set__isnull".
     >     }
     > )